Procedure for a yacht survey

 Sea Trial

+If the boat is guaranteed to be seaworthy up to this point, the sea trial follows.
 A detailed schedule of various maneuvers (such as the “back-down” test and “wide open throttle test”) is defined with the skipper to ensure that all critical systems are loaded accordingly to check that they are functioning properly.

-As a rule, however, this procedure has proven to be very effective, especially as it allows any deficiencies and suspicious facts to be identified in advance and then special attention to be paid to them during the stresses and strains of the sea trial.
+Of course, the schedule may deviate slightly from this sequence from case to case.
+As a rule, however, this procedure has proven to be very successful, especially as it allows any deficiencies and suspicious facts to be identified in advance and special attention to be paid to them during the stresses and strains of the sea trial.

-Checklist for the assessment
+Checklist for optimal preparation

-To ensure a smooth process for everyone involved, you will find below a list of all the organizational matters that need to be clarified in the run-up to the viewing.
+In order to ensure a smooth process for all parties involved, you will find below a list of all organizational matters that need to be clarified in the run-up to the viewing.
+We will of course be happy to support you through all these steps.

 Obtain consent from the owner